responserms/response/README.md

 # Response RMS

 Welcome to the Respone RMS project.
-This repository does not contain any code and is used solely for discussions, project issues, and as a general landing page to your GitHub.
+This repository does not contain any code and is used solely for discussions, project issues, and as a general landing page to our GitHub organization.

 The Response RMS project is licensed under the [Mozilla Public License v2.0](https://github.com/responserms/response/blob/main/LICENSE).